ZaZiDev/ZaZiDev/README.md

 ### Hi there 👋

 - 🇩🇪 German hobby Developer
-- 🌱 C, Python, and Java
+- 🌱 C and Python
 - 🌐 Networking
+- I like cookies
 <!--
 **ZaZiDev/ZaZiDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.